 With your bags packed, walk down to the port and if you’re hungry, grab something to eat at one of the restaurants across to the waiting area.
 Otherwise, you can find something to eat on the boat.

 The ferry from Milos to Piraeus Port in Athens will take roughly 3 hours and 20 minutes with stops to Sifnos and Serifos if you’re taking the SeaJets Naxos Jet like we did.
+Of course, you could totally start your Greece itinerary with Athens and from there start island hopping with ferries afterwards.

 Once you arrive in Athens, a wave of humanity will be disembarking.
 There aren’t any clear signs of where to go once you hit the ground and without knowing which dock you’re at, it’s hard to say which way to go but if you have access to data thanks to something like a Skyroam Solis, look for the Piraeus metro station.